jamie-allen/akka-osgi/README.md

 Before you install this bundle, you'll need to add library bundles for the Scala language library, Akka-Actor and Typesafe Config as dependencies.
 See the lib folder for my pre-built artifacts, in case you don't want to build your own.
 Note that the Akka bundle is a 2.1-SNAPSHOT as of revision "35aaa220aa0c65333e75a7c199fe9ebc782c1b89" on May 29, 2012, but the dependency on Typesafe Config has been changed to 0.4.2-SNAPSHOT.
 Also, the Config is a 0.4.2-SNAPSHOT as of revision "b3ac8d0539d1df60ff3e5daaf5d619411f426f24" on May 24, 2012.
 The Scala library is from my Scala IDE Eclipse distribution.

 How to install them is explained below.
-This information is shamelessly stolen from the sbtosgi-example project referenced above.
+This information is shamelessly stolen from the sbtosgi-example project referenced above, though altered to reflect the requirements of this project.

-Download the [Felix Framework Distribution](http://felix.apache.org/site/downloads.cgi), and uncompress it somewhere you decide (let's say, in `~/myOsgiProjects`).
-Next, cd into the created directory and start felix.
+Download the [Felix Framework Distribution](http://felix.apache.org/site/downloads.cgi) and unzip it somewhere on your local drive.
+Go to that folder and start felix.
 ```
 $ tar -xzf org.apache.felix.main.distribution-4.0.2.tar.gz
 $ cd felix-framework-4.0.2